ieee8023/ct-counterfactuals/README.md

-# CT Counterfactuals
+# Computed Tomography Counterfactuals

+This repo contains code and models to generate counterfactual images (modifying the images so a classifier will not predict positive for a class) for 3D Computed Tomography volumes.
+The method used is [Latent Shift](https://arxiv.org/abs/2102.09475).

-The code and models here were used in the Paper [📄 Merlin: A Vision Language Foundation Model for 3D Computed Tomography ](https://arxiv.org/abs/2406.06512).
+This code was used for the paper and [📄 Merlin: A Vision Language Foundation Model for 3D Computed Tomography ](https://arxiv.org/abs/2406.06512).

 ## Example CF explainations of the classifier